AramZS/aramzs.xyz/src/content/resources/film/candyman-day-of-the-dead.md

 original_title: 'Candyman: Day of the Dead'
 overview: >-
-  As the Day of the Dead celebration approaches the barrio of East Los Angeles, Caroline is challenged to control the horrifying legend of her ancestor, the "Candyman".
+  As the Day of the Dead celebration approaches the barrio of East Los Angeles, Caroline is challenged to control the horrifying legend of her ancestor, the Candyman.
 popularity: 11.307
 poster: candyman-day-of-the-dead-poster.jpg
 poster_path: /sqr0imYSvDu8Q5nZLNjgAXppVSt.jpg